How To Prepare and Format Your CV?

 Highlight your CV with Career Synopsis and Core Competencies

 Work Experience: list your relevant work experience in reverse chronological order, containing your employer's name, your job title, dates of employment, and job description.

 Read more about how you can put your work experience in your CV here

-Your Achievements: under each position you held, it is really important to mention your achievements rather than simply tasks you worked with.
+Your Achievements: under each position you held, it is really important to mention your achievements rather than simply your job responsibilities.

 Skills: include the skills that are relevant for the specific job you are applying for and remember to differentiate the soft skills and hard skills.